 However, far more disturbing is the rash of presidents who are stepping down after only a short time in the big chair, e.g., James Gallogly of the University of Oklahoma and Rahmat Shoureshi of Portland State University.
-These follow in the wake of resignations at Michigan State, USC, UNC (System President and Chapel Hill’s Chancellor).
+These follow in the wake of resignations at Michigan State, USC, and UNC (System President and Chapel Hill’s Chancellor).

 What is going on?
-Why are we seeing such a rash of resignations under less than favorable circumstances?
+Why are we seeing such a rash of resignations under less-than-favorable circumstances?

 We know that today’s university/college president is torn in many directions, and it is made especially difficult with the partisanship that exists within our nation.
-But at the root of all these issues is a lack of willingness to listen to and understand others’ perspectives in this country, and how this is fueling the “I’m right and you are wrong (and stupid) mentality.
+But at the root of all these issues is a lack of willingness to listen to and understand others’ perspectives in this country and how this is fueling the “I’m right, and you are wrong (and stupid) mentality.

 Free Speech and Politics on Campus

 One must look no further than Washington to see how polarized our country has become.
-We have labels for almost everything – the alt-right, the right, the center, the left, the extreme left, socialist, capitalists, ideologues.
+We have labels for almost everything – the alt-right, the right, the center, the left, the extreme left, socialist, capitalists, and ideologues.
 We have a president who labels (trolls) people with whom he disagrees, e.g., “Crooked Hillary,” “Lying Ted Cruz,” “Pocahontas,” and many others.
 We continue to have a divided Congress with little room for any compromise, resulting in our government becoming (even more) paralyzed.